numpi/fme/README.md

  2. `FD_Example.m` and `FD_Example_vc.m` contain the examples of the 2D solver for the finite difference formulation, discretized using implicit Euler in time.
 The files implement the constant and variable coefficients case, respectively.
  3. `FE_Example.m` contains the finite element case, and is completely analogous to `FD_Example.m`.

+You might want to inspect the file <code>RunAllExperiments.m</code> for further information.

 ## Contact
 Did you find bugs, or have any kind of feedback?
 Let us know!